sup3rgh0st/WhereWasTheBaldMan/README.md

 ## Dependencies:
   Use 'pip install' for everything; it runs on python magic: cv2, twitchdl, youtube_dl, PIL, pytesseract* (Requires some setup, follow the instructions on https://pypi.org/)

+## FAQ
+  Why is the code a monolithic nightmare?

+  Why did you make this?

+  Did you write this by just stiching copy-pasted stuff you found online?

+  Do you even know how to write clean Python code?

+  Why didn't you answer any of these questions?

   cheer100 Happy Birthday! 🙌🙌🙌🙌🙌🙌🙌🙌🙌 RRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRR